-But perhaps, the winter and coldness brings warmth somewhere else.
-Couples huddling closer, to share their body heat, hot cups of chocolate and coffee often makes me wonder, if the winter was a blessing that makes us search for a warmth that eludes us.
+But perhaps, the winter and coldness bring warmth somewhere else.
+Couples huddling closer, to share their body heat, hot cups of chocolate and coffee often makes me wonder if the winter was a blessing that makes us search for a warmth that eludes us.

 It is not to say that winter did not have its own beauty.
 But I wanted that beauty to extend to me.
 I needed to feel, and beauty was at its extreme spleandour when it is felt.
 I waited, waited to see